Fasil Bizuneh

 Fasil Bizuneh (born May 5, 1980) is an American long-distance runner born in Germany.

 Bizuneh won individual and team gold medals at the 2007 NACAC Cross Country Championships.
 He also competed in the Senior men's race at the 2007 IAAF World Cross Country Championships.

+Bizuneh was an All-American runner for the Arizona State Sun Devils track and field team, finishing 6th in the 10,000 metres at the 2001 NCAA Division I Outdoor Track and Field Championships.